bonomani/devmon/docs/TEMPLATES.md

 - .../devmon/templates/cisco-2950/cpu/exceptions
 - .../devmon/templates/cisco-2950/cpu/message

-A line beginning with "#" is a comment, supported by all these files except the "message" file.
+A line beginning with `#` is a comment, supported by all these files except the `message` file.

-## The 'oids' file
+## The `oids` file

-The "oids" file contains the SNMP queries you want to make for this device type.
+The `oids` file contains the SNMP queries you want to make for this device type.
 It should look something like this:

 ```